 This CASE Report will use a comprehensive approach to daylighting design and control strategies that maximize the use of natural light while minimizing glare and solar heat gain.
-Specifically, this CASE Report comprises several submeasures to promote more efficient use of daylight and to generate more energy savings, including Automatic Daylight Dimming to 10 Percent, Relative Solar Heat Gain Coefficient Equivalent for Louvers, Exterior Shading Thermal Breaks, Cleanup and Improvements to Daylighting Design Power Adjustment Factors, and Mandatory Secondary Daylit Zone Automatic Controls.
+Specifically, this CASE Report comprises several submeasures to promote more efficient use of daylight and to generate more energy savings.

-This proposed sub-measure would move the prescriptive requirements for automatic daylighting controls in secondary sidelit daylit zones (SDZs) to the mandatory section of the Title 24, Part 6 where all ther lighting controls requirements appear.
-Currently, the requirement for automatic daylighting controls in SDZs is prescriptive, which means that users who choose the performance approach can trade off other high efficiency features in the building against SDZ controls.
-This results in confusion and uncertainty during code compliance inspection about whether the controls in SDZs were traded off, or if they were required and installed.
-As a prescriptive requirement, it is less likely that there is reliable enforcement of the control’s requirements.
-By converting the SDZ controls requirements into mandatory requirements, this proposal will simplify the daylighting code and the compliance enforcement process and align the daylighting requirements in Title 24, Part 6 with daylighting requirements in ASHRAE 90.1.
-The proposed changes will also provide certainty about when daylighting controls in SDZs are required, which will make it more likely that lighting in SDZs are controlled with photocontrols.
+This submeasure would move the prescriptive requirements for automatic daylighting controls in secondary sidelit daylit zones (SDZs) to Section 130.1, the mandatory indoor lighting controls section of the Title 24, Part 6.
+Currently, the requirement for automatic daylighting controls in SDZs is the only prescriptive lighting control requirement, which means that users who choose the performance approach can trade off other high efficiency features in the building against SDZ controls; i.e. users can install the SDZ controls and then install another building system (such as HVAC) at a lower efficacy.
+Since this is the only prescriptive control requirement, there is confusion and uncertainty during code compliance inspection about whether the controls in SDZs were traded off, or if they were required and installed.
+Converting the SDZ controls requirements into mandatory requirements would simplify the daylighting code and the compliance enforcement process and align the daylighting requirements in Title 24, Part 6 with daylighting requirements in ASHRAE 90.1.
+The proposed changes would also provide certainty about when daylighting controls in SDZs are required, which would make it more likely that lighting in SDZs are controlled with photocontrols.

 Shading Power Adjustment Factor (PAF) Improvements

-The “Shading Power Adjustment Factor (PAF) Improvements” was largely comprised of code language changes to improve the clarity, consistency, terminology and syntax of the current code language.
-It was therefore moved to the Code Cleanup Initiative.
+The shading power adjustment factor (PAF) improvements submeasure was largely comprised of code language changes to improve the clarity, consistency, terminology and syntax of the current code language and has therefore been moved to the Code Cleanup Initiative.

 This submeasure would simplify and correct the existing language for the Daylighting Design Power Adjustment Factors (PAFs).
 Some features of the PAF are better placed in the mandatory sections of the code rather than the prescriptive sections so that those features are also required under the performance path.
 Requirements would also be reviewed to evaluate whether their modification or deletion can be justified so as to increase the opportunities for installation on projects and ease the burden of compliance.